dirkroorda/laf-fabric/docs/texts/getting-started.rst

 =====
 *LAF-Fabric* is a `github project <https://github.com/dirkroorda/laf-fabric>`_ in which there is a Python package called :mod:`laf`.
-It is a package without extension modules, so it will run without installation from anywhere in your system.
-In order to run it in notebook mode (recommended), you must install it as a package in your current python installation.
+You must install it as a package in your current python installation.
 This can be done in the standard pythonic way, and the precise instructions will be spelled out below.